kubernetes-sigs/promo-tools/README.md

 ## Server-side operations

-During the promotion process, all data resides on the server (currently, Google Container Registry for images).
+During the promotion process, all data resides on the server (currently, Google Container Repository for images).
 That is, no images get pulled and pushed back up.
 There are two reasons why it does things entirely server-side:

 1. Performance.
 Images can be gigabytes in size and it would take forever to